Bette Davis: 1945–1949: Career setbacks

 Her next film, A Stolen Life (1946), was the only film that Davis made with her own production company, BD Productions.
-Davis played dual roles, as twins.
+Davis played dual roles as twins.
 The film received poor reviews, and was described by Bosley Crowther as "a distressingly empty piece"; but, with a profit of $2.5 million, it was one of her biggest box office successes.
-In 1947, the U.S. Treasury named Davis as the highest-paid woman in the country, with her share of the film's profit accounting for most of her earnings.
 Her next film was Deception (1946), the first of her films to lose money.

-Possessed (1947) had been tailor-made for Davis, and was to have been her next project after Deception.
-However, she was pregnant and went on maternity leave.
-Joan Crawford played her role in Possessed, and was nominated for an Academy Award as Best Actress.
 In 1947, at the age of 39, Davis gave birth to daughter Barbara Davis Sherry (known as B.D.), and later wrote in her memoir that she became absorbed in motherhood and considered ending her career.
 As she continued making films, however, her relationship with her daughter B.D. began to deteriorate, and her popularity with audiences steadily declined.

-Among the film roles offered to Davis following her return to film-making was Rose Sayer in The African Queen (1951).
-When informed that the film was to be shot in Africa, Davis refused the part, telling Jack Warner "If you can't shoot the picture in a boat on the back lot, then I'm not interested."
-Katharine Hepburn played the role, and was nominated for an Academy Award as Best Actress.